rri/dinky/src/docs/UserGuide.md

 lemon
 ```

-# Source Code
+# Getting in Touch

 This application's source code is distributed as open-source software under the Apache 2.0 license.
 You can find more details (including the source code) on its [GitHub page](https://github.com/rri/dinky).
+Please feel free to report bugs or request features using the [issue tracker](https://github.com/rri/dinky/issues).
+If you're interested in contributing or would like to chat, my email address is **riyer** at **optimix.dev**.